-We’ll come back to this when I talk about the electromagnetic spectrum, which includes visible light.
+We’ll come back to this in a future post when I talk about the electromagnetic spectrum, which includes visible light.
 For now, just know that while blue light scatters, red light is better able to penetrate the atmosphere.
 It’s why the sky is blue—light scatters all over the place.

 It’s also why the sunset is red—when the sun is that low on the horizon, it has to pass through more atmosphere to reach your eyes, so only red light makes the journey.